 How would you answer the question” Where is my home?”
 How might you feel in exile?

-For more exploration of the concept of home, **here** are two essays and a bibliography.
+For more exploration of the concept of home, here are two essays, the first more personal, the second more planetary.
+And you can find a bibliography here.